 The calories in oats are minimal for the nutrition they pack.
 A quarter-cup of Quaker steel-cut oats (40 grams), measured dry, has about 150 calories with 5 grams of protein and 4 grams of fiber (of 27 grams of total carbohydrates), per the USDA.

 The Grains & Legumes Nutrition Council lists many vitamins and minerals that can be found in oats: Oats are high in potassium, low in sodium, and they have B vitamins such as thiamin, riboflavin, niacin, vitamin B6, folate and pantothenic acid.
 Their mineral content includes iron, zinc, magnesium, phosphorus and selenium.

 Lose Weight With Oats

 The great combination of fiber and protein makes oatmeal a superb choice for weight loss.
 According to a November 2017 study published in the Journal of Nutrition, a high-carbohydrate diet with plenty of fiber and reduced amounts of saturated fat and total fat, when followed in a way that reduces overall calories, can be conducive to losing weight and preventing diabetes.
 With complex carbohydrates and very little fat, oatmeal falls into this eating plan.

 Fiber is especially important for weight control because, per the American Academy of Family Physicians, it helps with satiety, so you eat less overall.
 Adults should consume between 21 and 38 grams of fiber depending on their age and gender.

 The protein in oats also accounts for their potential weight loss benefits.
 A June 2015 study in the American Journal of Clinical Nutrition observed that higher-protein diets, specifically those with 25 to 30 grams of protein per meal, were effective in improving appetite, managing weight and improving overall health outcomes.

 Even more support exists for the combination of fiber and protein in an October 2018 study in Nutrition.
-Though a small sample size, in this study 14 obese adults spent 12 weeks consuming 35 grams of fiber and 0.8 grams of lean protein per kilogram of their ideal body weight.
+Though a small sample size, in this study 14 adults with obesity spent 12 weeks consuming 35 grams of fiber and 0.8 grams of lean protein per kilogram of their ideal body weight.

 By striving to attain both these nutritional aspects, the test subjects ended up reducing their calorie intake, improving the overall quality of their diets and — maybe most important — losing weight.